Jack Jones (Welsh musician): Spoken word

 In addition to his poems being an integral part of Trampolene as a band, Jack Jones also performs spoken word poetry as a solo artist.
 Dr John Cooper Clarke has described his writing as "...exceptional poetry, funny and depressing at the same time and how often can you say that."

 The video for Health & Wellbeing (at Wood Green Job Centre) was premiered on The Guardian website, Ketamine was premiered on Vice Noisey on 21 October 2015, Pound Land was premiered on Gigwise on 18 December 2015.
 Gigwise said of Jack Jones "indie has a new poster boy" in their article "Artists who are going to own 2016".
 Music business legend and 1965 Records owner James Endeacott described Trampolene as a "great band and their singer Jack is a wonder" when sharing the video for Artwork of Youth on his blog.

 In 2015, Jones performed his poetry at The Great Escape Festival in Brighton, Stoke Newington Literary Festival and "Bring the Ruckus" at The Albany in London.

 In January 2016 he was personally invited by Peter Doherty and Carl Barât of The Libertines to perform on their sell-out arena tour.
 He performed two poems and then welcomed the band to the stage in front of 20,000 fans.
 In his first feature in the NME he is introduced as "Jack Jones, singer in Welsh indie rockers Trampolene, plucked from life living in the back of his broken-down van to follow in the proud pre-Libs poetry footsteps of none other than Russell Brand."
 On 7 September 2016 he reprised this role to perform his "To Be A Libertine" poem and introduce The Libertines at Brixton Academy for their Unity Rocks charity show.

 Jack Jones was the subject of a BBC Radio 4 documentary called "Another Swansea Poet", broadcast on 31 March 2019.

 He performed a spoken word and solo music set at the Mother Wolf Club night in London on 24 June 2021.

 His first solo tour in November 2021 included his spoken word poetry, songs and anecdotes.

+Jones has performed and given poetry masterclasses at both Swansea and Kingston universities.

 Writing and other media

 Jones' first fashion shoot was for OutThere Style magazine, published February 2016 and was featured wearing jewellery for Pirate Treasures "Stage Style" collection also in February 2016.

 Jones wrote an article for The Guardian which was published on 18 March 2016.

 On 15 June 2016 the NME published a poem Jones wrote for them about the UK's EU Referendum, based on The Clash song "Should I Stay or Should I Go?".

 In July 2022 he was a guest on the Gig Stories podcast recorded live at Kendal Calling festival, where he was performing with Trampolene.

+Jones' first novel Swansea to Hornsey was published by Strap Originals on 17 November 2023.

+His second book Tour Diaries Volume 1 was published by Strap Originals on 20 September 2024.